The Mandarin Specialist in London

 Together with our team of young, vibrant, professional teachers and academically respected content developers, I believe we are definitely THE Mandarin expert here in London for you.

 There is a Chinese saying that I like very much and would like to share it with you.

 Zhīshì shì zhìhuì de huǒjù

 Knowledge is the torch of wisdom

 I first came to the UK in 2007 and did my M.A. in TESOL, which in hindsight has been my wisest switch from Finance study in China.
-After being TESOL qualified, I dived right into the filed of education as a Mandarin Language and Culture Teacher for three years where I got the chance to let my ability and creativity shine and at the same gained sufficient class room teaching experience.
+After being TESOL qualified, I dived right into the filed of education as a Mandarin Language and Culture Teacher for three years where I got the chance to let my ability and creativity shine and at the same time gained sufficient class room teaching experience.

 I was then luckily referred by my Head Teacher to pursue a further PG study at Cambridge University in Early Year Education which I benefited deeply from.
 I have to say a lot of my ideas and theories are drawn from the knowledge I gained through this study.
 It has been amazing to explore the similarities adult learners and younger learners share in common.

 My 8 years in the field of Mandarin Chinese teaching and educational project management in both UK schools and universities has allowed me to gain very strong communication skills, planning skills and evaluating skills, as well as the ability to design and set tasks according to the students’ needs.
 I enjoy teaching and communicating with my students and culturing sharing is one of my biggest focus alongside language teaching.
 I believe that culture is the best approach for one to learn and use a completely new language.

 I always tell my students that “Chinese is not difficult but just different.”
 Language learning should be fun with the great sense of achievement.